London Marathon places available

 - Creation of a therapeutic sensory room for older inpatients in Donne Ward

-- A ‘Motomed’ bed based bike to support rehabilitation of patients in CCU
+- A ‘Motomed’ bed based bike to support rehabilitation of patients in the Critical Care Unit

 - Software and equipment to reduce anxiety and distress in children undergoing endoscopy